Position

 How to become a Visual Manager?

-1. Gain Relevant Education: Start with a degree in visual arts, graphic design, or a related field.
-This education provides the foundation needed for understanding visual communication.
+1. Get a Relevant Education: Start with a degree in graphic design, marketing, or a related field.
+This education provides essential skills and knowledge.

 How long does it take to become a Visual Manager?